When

 19

-Difficulty of Route
+Difficulty of the Route

 Although the route travels through a sparsely populated region, there are enough shops and campsites/hotels to ensure you won't have many logistical problems.
 The route is reasonably flat for large segments and comfortable for most levels.